contrast-zone/t-rewriter.js/draft/reasoner.md

 // under construction //
 ```

-# *Reasoner*: a logic framework for automated reasoning
+# *Reasoner*: a functional-logic framework for automated reasoning

+> **[type of document]**
+> Introduction to *Reasoner* functional-logic framework
+>
 > **[intended audience]**
 > Beginners in language parsing, term rewriting, and deductive systems
 >
 > **[Short description]**
 > *Reasoner* represents a gradually typed term graph rewriting system and logical inference engine intended for automated reasoning.
 Providing its own metalanguage, *Reasoner* implements a rule based engine in a declarative programming paradigm that shares properties of both functional and logic programming.
 >
 > Rules in *Reasoner* are analogous to formulas found in mathematics, but they operate on custom s-expressions.
-In a naive interpretation, *term graph rewriting* process in *Reasoner* may be depicted by successive application of these rules to input s-expression until there is no more rules to apply.
+In a naive interpretation, term graph rewriting process in *Reasoner* may be depicted by successive application of the rules to input s-expression until there is no more rules to apply.
 >
 > Rules in *Reasoner* correspond to a certain form of logic rules inspired by those from *sequent calculus*.
 Following that direction, mutual interrelation between such rules simplifies functional composition and logical reasoning about different forms of data they operate on.
 >